leonstel/leonstel.github.io/recursive_tree_part3.md

 ### Fitting the Pieces

 To wrap up, the tree is now a full grown one with many many features.
+Whereas traversing and searching trees, if done right, is accompanied with a healthy dose of recursion.
+The most important thing to grasp of this article is the boolean propagation principle so that a leaf is able to communicate efficiently with its children.

-The purpose of this series was to level up your recursion skills since it is a valuable topic and tool for writing and understanding code better I believe.
-You must have traveled long distances to get at this point, I appreciate it that you took the time to give my read shot!
+The purpose of this series is to level up your recursion skills since it is a valuable topic and tool for writing and understanding code better I believe.
+You must have traveled long distances to get at this point, I appreciate it that you took the time to give my read a shot!
 Furthermore the most important thing, I hope you have learned something.

 The git repo contains the runnable code
 [Git Repo recursive part3 branch](https://github.com/leonstel/techblog_recursive_tree/tree/part3)